odoo/documentation/content/applications/finance/accounting/bank/reconciliation.rst

 Manual operations
 -----------------

-If there isn't an existing entry to match the selected transaction, you may instead wish to reconcile the transaction manually by choosing the correct account and amount.
+If there is not an existing entry to match the selected transaction, you may instead wish to reconcile the transaction manually by choosing the correct account and amount.
 Then, complete any of the relevant optional fields.